£10.2m funding boost for Cheltenham General Hospital

 Cheltenham General Hospital (CGH) is set to benefit from a £10.2m investment to build a new orthopaedic theatre and birthing unit.

-The Hospitals’ Trust has secured £7.5m government funding to build a purpose-built theatre dedicated to orthopaedic surgery such as hip and knee replacements and £2.7m to transform the birthing unit into a purpose-built midwifery-led birthing unit.
+The Hospitals’ Trust has secured £7.5m government funding to build a purpose-built theatre dedicated to orthopaedic surgery such as hip and knee replacements.

 In addition to the new theatre, there will also be new high-tech equipment including ultra-clean ventilation, viewing monitors, multi-use carbon fibre theatre tables, state-of-the-art operating equipment and x-ray facilities with the future possibilities of using robotic-assisted surgery.